 Rheumatoid arthritis (RA) is a systemic autoimmune disease with articular inflammation as the main feature.
-Inflammatory processes can also affect other tissues and these extraarticular manifestations are associated with a higher risk of morbidity and mortality in patients with RA [1].
+Inflammatory processes can also affect other tissues and these extra-articular manifestations are associated with a higher risk of morbidity and mortality in patients with RA [1].

-The objective of this article was to present a case of atypical clinical manifestation of RA.
+The objective of this article was to present a case of atypical clinical manifestation of rheumatoid arthritis.